schumar/ESP_BaPoTeSta/README.md

 ## Current state

-I've already built 3 sensors of v0.3, have now improved the board massively, and am in the process of ordering the parts for the second run (ca. 30 pieces).
+I've already built 3 sensors of v0.3, have now improved the board massively, and am in the process of ordering the parts for the second run (ca. 50 pieces).

-The sensors are reporting their data via MQTT, so the data can be received with OpenHAB, or a small Perl script.
+The sensors are reporting their data via MQTT, so the data can be received with [OpenHAB](http://www.openhab.org/), [FHEM](http://fhem.de/fhem.html) or a small Perl script.

 "Release early, release often" -- so don't expect to be able to clone this repo and have a working IoThingy 10 minutes later :)